-260 Three fluorite generations are described below and illustrated in Fig. 3a.
+260 Three fluorite generations are described below and illustrated in Figure 3a.

-The first fluorite stage is composed of 50 μ m up to a millimeter-large white cubes disseminated in the altered granite and mainly in the Assise de Chitry Fm, named euhedral fluorite Fl{euh} (Gigoux et al., 2016).
-These crystals may sometimes form centimeter-sized aggregates (Fig. 3a).
+The first fluorite stage is composed of 50 μ m up to a millimeter-large white cubes disseminated in the altered granite and mainly in the Assister Chitry Fm, named euhedral fluorite Fl{euh} (Gigoux et al., 2016).
+These crystals may sometimes form centimeter-sized patches (Figure 3a).

-The second stage fills pluri-centimetric to pluri-decimetric-large geodic cavities or centimetric veinlets.
-This geodic fluorite

-265 (Flgeo) forms millimetric to centimetric well-developed white and yellow translucent cubes which are more or less interlinked (Fig. 3b).
-These crystals are fractured and contain many fluid inclusions (Fig. 3c).
+The second stage fills pluricentimetric to pluri-decimetric-large geodic cavities or centimetric veinlets.
+This geodic fluorite (Fl{geo}) forms millimetric to centimetric well-developed white and yellow/honey translucent cubes which are more or less interlinked (Figure 3b).
+These crystals are fractured and contain many fluid inclusions (Figure 3c).
+Under cathodoluminescence, Fl{geo} displays a light-blue luminescent core (Figure 3d).

 Geodic fluorites (Fl{geo}) sometimes display one or several overgrowths (Fl{og}).
+It appears under cathodoluminescence as a dark-blue band at the extremity of the geodic crystals, with a thickness varying from 50 to 500 μm (Figure 3e).
 These overgrowths form the third and last stage of fluorite.
-They appear translucent in transmitted plane polarized light and do not contain any fluid inclusions (see Fig. 3c and Fig. A4).
-From the center to the border, two growth phases have been noted (1) a translucent fluorite initiated by one or

-270 several purple rims (Flog1) (2) a second growth stage of fluorite with a laminar texture (Flog2), delineated by a fringe of wellaligned small globular pyrite crystals of about 30μm (Fig. 3e and 3f).
-These pyrite crystals are rarely oxidized along fractures (Fig. 3d).
+They appear translucent in transmitted plane polarized light and do not contain any fluid inclusions (see Fig. A2 of Appendix A).
+From the center to the border, two growth phases have been noted (1) a translucent fluorite initiated by one or several purple rims (Flog1) (2) a second growth stage of fluorite with a laminar texture (Flog2), delineated by a fringe of well-aligned small globular pyrite crystals of about 30μm (Figure 3e and 3f).
+These pyrite crystals are rarely oxidized along fractures (Figure 3e).

-Fission track mapping carried out on Fl{geo} and Fl{og}1&2 shows that Fl{geo} and Fl{og}1 are almost devoid of tracks, while a high track density is observed in Fl{og}2 (Fig. 3g and 3h).
-Uranium is only detected and measured in Fl{og}2, with U concentration

-275 varying from 4 to 50 ppm according to the track counting zones with an average from 7 to 26 ppm per sample (see Table A2 for details).
+275 Fission track mapping carried out on Fl{geo} and Fl{og}1&2 shows that Fl{geo} and Fl{og}1 are almost devoid of tracks, while a high track density is observed in Fl{og}2 (Figure 3g and 3h).
+Significant uranium content is thus measured only in Fl{og}2, with U concentration varying from 5 to 58 ppm according to the track counting zones with an average from 9 to 30 ppm per sample (see Table A2 of Appendix A for details).

 Figure 3: Photographs of the fluorite stages from the Pierre-Perthuis ore. (a) Geode in the altered granite with milky white cubic crystals (Fl{geo}) and the translucent fluorite overgrowth (Fl{og}) delimited by a thin purple band.
-The euhedral fluorite (Fl{euh}) forms patches in the Avallon granite, from Gigoux et al., 2015, (b) Centimetric cubes of Fl{geo}, (c) Transmitted light microscopy photography of Fl{geo} and the overgrowth corresponding to Fl{og}, (d) Photography of the limit between Fl{geo} and Fl{og} with a pyrite crystal affected by a fracture and oxidized, (e) Transmitted light microphotograph of a geodic fluorite crystal with the two stages constituting Fl{og} (1) a translucent fluorite initiated by one or several purple rims: Fl{og}1; (2) a final growth stage of laminar fibrous fluorite with pyrite inclusions: Fl{og}2, (f) Microphotograph in transmitted light focused on Fl{og}2 showing a laminar texture (g) Photography in transmitted light of an irradiated crystal of Fl{geo} + Fl{og}, (h) Corresponding interpreted map of the induced fission tracks distribution in a crystal illustrated in (g) with a zooming on the muscovite detector.
+The euhedral fluorite (Fl{euh}) forms patches in the Avallon granite, from Gigoux et al., 2015, (b) Centimetric cubes of Fl{geo}, (c) Transmitted light microscopy photograph of Fl{geo} and the overgrowth corresponding to Fl{og}, (d) Cathodoluminescence image l{geo} and Fl{og}, (e) Photography of the linear between Fl{geo} and Fl{og} with a pyrite crystal affected by a fracture and oxidized, (f) Photography of a geodic fluorite crystal in transmitted light with the two stages constituting Fl{og} (1) a translucent fluorite initiated by one or several purple rims: Fl{og}1: (2) a final growth stage of laminar fibrous fluorite with nyrite inclusions: Fl{og}2. (g) Parraphy in transmitted light of an

+$Fl{og}1$; (2) a final growth stage of laminar fibrous fluorite with pyrite inclusions: $Fl{og}2$, (g) P raphy in transmitted light of an irradiated crystal of $Fl{geo} + Fl{og}$, (h) Corresponding interpreted map of the induced fission tracks distribution in a crystal illustrated in (g) with a zooming on the muscovite detector.

-4.2 Sulfur stable isotope composition
+290 4.2 Sulfur stable isotope composition